Caer Australis

 There will come on the highest crest of oak-trees the songs of young birds."

-This fourteenth century poem celebrating the joyful return of summer with the cold of winter defeated and life reborn at May is a true continuation of the celebration of this season recorded in Ireland in the ninth century, found in the words of Finn (4) at the instant he ate of the Salmon of Knowledge,
+This 14th century celebration of the joyful return of summer in May is a true continuation of the ninth century Irish celebration of this season (Murphy, G. 1956), at the instant Finn ate of the Salmon of Knowledge,

 "May-day, fair aspect, perfect season!